 Opportunities available to students include:

-Two representatives from each year group will sit on the School Council and attend termly meetings.
-They will feedback information from their individual year council meetings to the school council and vice-versa.
-They will have to ensure they remain impartial to year group and house affiliation and have the interests of the school and the whole student body in mind.
+Two representatives from each year group sit on the School Council and attend termly meetings.
+They feed back information from their individual year council meetings to the School Council and vice-versa.
+They have to ensure they remain impartial to their year group and house affiliation and have the interests of the school and the whole student body in mind.
 The School Council provides a vehicle for the student body to have a clear voice and direct line of communication to the Senior Leadership Team.

-Two representatives from each tutor group will represent their tutor group and their House within their year group council meetings (one per term).
-By running weekly tutor time sessions, they will gather student voice and feedback on important information, as well as take the views of their peers to the year group council.
+Two representatives from each tutor group represent their tutor group and their House within their year group council meetings (one per term).
+By running weekly tutor time sessions, they gather student feedback on important information and issues, as well as take the views of their peers to the year group council.

-Up to 30 students from Year 9-11 representing the school as positive role-models in the local community running PE sessions at primary schools.
-These students also participate in Westminster activities.
+Up to 30 students from Year 9-11 representing the school as positive role-models in the local community deliver PE sessions at local primary schools.
+These students also participate in Westminster sports activities.

 All Year 8 students have the opportunity to act as the face of the school for one day.
 They will welcome visitors and assist in the overall running of the school for that day.